Susan Kingsley Kent

-Susan Kingsley Kent is a Professor Emerita in Arts & Sciences at the University of Colorado Boulder and the Chair of the Department of Religious Studies.
+Susan Kingsley Kent is a professor emerita in Arts & Sciences at the University of Colorado Boulder and the Chair of the Department of Religious Studies.
 Her specialty is British History, with a focus on gender, culture, imperialism, and politics.
-She authored Making Peace: The Reconstruction of Gender in Interwar Britain and other books.
+Kent has authored Making Peace: The Reconstruction of Gender in Interwar Britain, as well as Sex and Suffrage in Britain, 1860-1914 and Gender and Power in Britain, 1640-1990 in addition to other books.
 She has also co-authored books, including The Women's War of 1929: Gender and Violence in Colonial Nigeria with Misty Bastian and Marc Matera.

 Biography

-Kent completed her Ph.D in comparative history at Brandeis University.
+Kent completed her Ph.D. in comparative history at Brandeis University.
 She was a Susan B. Anthony postdoctoral fellow at the University of Rochester.

 In 2015, she was named an Arts & Sciences Professor of Distinction at the University of Colorado Boulder.

 Making Peace: The Reconstruction of Gender in Interwar Britain

 Published in 1993, Making Peace: The Reconstruction of Gender in Interwar Britain is described by Birgitte Soland in Signs as "primarily concerned with understanding the remarkable shift in feminist thinking about women and gender that occurred in the course of the war", with the analysis focused "on the language with which women, the war, and the relationship between the sexes were described in the press, popular literature, feminist publications, government propaganda, and personal narratives during and after the war years."
 In Albion: A Quarterly Journal Concerned with British Studies, Susan D. Pennybacker writes, "Kent explores the transformation in the relationships between men and women, among women, and in the dominant feminist understandings of sexuality and gender.
 There is little Kent sees as static; most ideas about these issues appear to change between 1914 and 1918."

 Ellen Ross writes in the Journal of Social History, "Kent views interwar feminists in dialogue with other kinds of culture- and policy-makers who helped to structure their logic and to limit their vocabulary.
 Making Peace thus surveys an enormous amount of material, from feminists' correspondence and newspapers to wartime memoirs of all kinds, and discusses it compellingly."
 In The English Historical Review, Janet Howarth writes, "The use of sexual images in war propaganda made conflict between the sexes, and sexual disorder, metaphors for war itself - hence the search for harmony between men and women became in its turn a metaphor for 'making peace.'"